-This course is designed to give you the skills you need to contribute to the health and rehabilitation of people who are limited in their ability to perform everyday tasks.
+This program is designed to give you the skills you need to contribute to the health and rehabilitation of people who are limited in their ability to perform everyday tasks.
 Look forward to a program of practice and evidence-based learning which promotes the value of human diversity, fundamental human rights, and the dignity and worth of every client.

 Advance human health

 Western's Bachelor of Occupational Therapy is an accredited program that prepares graduates for this highly regarded field.
 The first two years of the program combine studies in occupational therapy with a broad understanding of biomedicine, and various health science fields, to develop the professional competencies important for ethical and safe practice.
 The final two years focus predominately on occupational therapy practice skills, practical experience and specialised areas.
-This course offers the flexibility of an honours stream for high performing students, as well as an early exit option, allowing students to graduate with a Bachelor of Health Science after three years.
+This program offers the flexibility of an honours stream for high performing students, as well as an early exit option, allowing students to graduate with a Bachelor of Health Science after three years.
 To meet the fieldwork guidelines of the World Federation of Occupational Therapists, you’ll benefit from hands-on experience and 1,000 hours in a professional practice.

 Start your unlimited journey today.